mrneatly/valify/README.md

 ## Testing
 In order to properly run unit tests, run them under `tests` directory.

+Check index.php in examples folder to view framework in action.

 All bug and issue reports are welcome as well as improvement proposals.
 Enjoy.